-After position of the tubes glue (Araldytexxxxx) is dispensed by means of an automated gluing machine.
+After position of the tubes glue (Araldytexxxx) is dispensed by means of an automated gluing machine as shown in picture 19a.

 For the first (and later second layer), glue is dispensed only in between adjacent tubes.
-The relevant side of the cross-plates is supplied with a sufficient amount of glue (3Mxxxxxx) and the spacer is lowered onto the tube layer.
-To check the correct positioning of the spacer we used RASNIK systems that monitor the cross-plate extensions at the four stacking towers at the corners of the assembly table.
+The relevant side of the cross-plates is supplied with a sufficient amount of glue (3Mxxxxx) and the spacer is lowered onto the tube layer.
+The correct positioning of the spacer is checked using the RASNIK systems that monitor the cross-plate extensions at the four stacking towers at the corners of the assembly table.
 In addition, we used a temporary RASNIK system on both the HV and RO crossplate to monitor their sag.
-Together with the 'standard' in-plane alignment components of the spacer, these RASNIK systems provided crucial position information with an precision of $10~\mu m$, which may be regarded as remarkably accurate for such large structure.
+Together with the 'standard' in-plane alignment components of the spacer, these RASNIK systems provided crucial position information with an precision of 10 μ m, which may be regarded as remarkably accurate for such large structure.